-Teal Dot Interpersonal Violence Bystander Intervention Program & Haven
+Teal Dot - Bystander Intervention Program

 A "teal dot" is any behavior, choice, or action that promotes safety for everyone and communicates utter intolerance for sexual violence, dating/domestic violence, and stalking.
-A teal dot is intervening in a high-risk situation--a teal dot is looking out for your friends at a party, a bar, or other high-risk situation-- a teal dot is hanging a prevention poster or sign in your room--a teal dot is getting your club, organization, or team trained on teal dot prevention--a teal dot is putting a link on your Facebook page to a campus prevention resource--a teal dot is wearing a teal dot sticker or t-shirt.
+A teal dot is intervening in a high-risk situation-a teal dot is looking out for your friends at a party, a bar, or other high-risk situation-a teal dot is hanging a prevention poster or sign in your room-a teal dot is getting your club, organization, or team trained on teal dot prevention-a teal dot is putting a link on your Facebook page to a campus prevention resource-a teal dot is wearing a teal dot sticker or t-shirt.
 A teal dot is simply your individual choice at any given moment to make our campus safer.
-Teal Dot training is mandatory for all new students to Pomona College and is offered to all students, staff, and faculty at The Claremont Colleges.
-All new students are required to participate in a Teal Dot workshop, and also take the on-line course, HAVEN, on education and prevention of sexual assault and interpersonal violence.
+Teal Dot BASICS training is one option for the mandatory workshop that all new students to Pomona College must complete and is offered to all students, staff, and faculty at The Claremont Colleges.
+All new students are required to participate in a Teal Dot workshop or a How to Support a Friend workshop during their first semester at Pomona College.
+Prior to arriving to campus, all first year and transfer students must also take the on-line course, Sexual Assault Prevention for Undergraduates (SAPU), on education and prevention of sexual assault and interpersonal violence.
 For more information on Teal Dot, see p39).